 Your Honours BScN nursing degree from Georgian will open doors to careers in hospitals, long-term care, clinics or community health services.
 This community-based program reflects the specific health needs of local populations, including the elderly, Indigenous and Francophone peoples, as well as those with mental health challenges.

 This program has been approved by the College of Nurses of Ontario (CNO) as a full-time, direct-entry program for individuals with no previous nursing knowledge.
-Those with previous nursing credentials should seek out alternative program pathways.
+Those with previous nursing credentials should check out Georgian’s Honours Bachelor of Science – Nursing RPN to BScN Advanced Standing Pathway (Bridge) program.

 Tuition and fees